Immunization Prior to Travel to Endemic Areas

 7) Typhoid fever: see Vaccines: Enteric (Typhoid) Fever.

 8) Yellow fever is endemic—and intermittently epidemic—in sub-Saharan Africa and the central and northern regions of South America.
 Yellow fever vaccines contain live attenuated viruses.
 In Canada, these vaccines are only available at Yellow Fever Vaccination Centres designated by the Public Health Agency of Canada.
 Unique among many vaccine-preventable illnesses, an International Certificate of Vaccination or Prophylaxis for yellow fever vaccination is required to gain entry into many endemic countries.
-These certificates may only be issued by authorized clinics and, based on recent changes to the World Health Organization (WHO) regulations, are valid for the life of the patient, beginning at day 10 after vaccination.
-Primary vaccination in patients 9 months of age to 59 years of age is a single dose administered subcutaneously, with booster vaccination administered every 10 years if indicated.
+These certificates may only be issued by authorized clinics and, based on recent changes to the World Health Organization (WHO) regulations, are valid for the life of the individual, beginning at day 10 after vaccination.
+Primary vaccination in individuals 9 months of age to 59 years of age is a single dose administered subcutaneously, with booster vaccination administered every 10 years if indicated.
 Primary vaccination has a seroconversion rate of 95% to 99%.
 Booster vaccination is only recommended by the Committee to Advise on Tropical Medicine and Travel (CATMAT) in Canada for the following circumstances: pregnant patients, immunosuppressed patients, individuals who underwent a hematopoietic stem cell transplant after receipt of the primary series, patients with HIV infection, and yellow fever virus laboratory workers.
 The vaccine should not be given to children <6 months of age due to an increased risk of encephalitis and to children 6 to 8 months of age due to poor immunogenicity, and it should only be given with extreme caution to those ≥60 years of age due to the risk of yellow fever vaccine–associated neurotropic disease (1.6/100,000 doses) and yellow fever–vaccine associated viscerotropic disease (1/100,000 doses).
 A careful risk assessment should be undertaken by a physician and their patient prior to offering yellow fever immunization if the patient is pregnant, immunocompromised, or both.

 We would love to hear from you